Available for new clients

 Title tags

 Still one of the highest-leverage on-page elements.
 Your title tag is a direct relevance signal to Google and the primary thing a searcher reads before deciding whether to click.
-A well-written title tag that leads with the target keyword and gives a compelling reason to click beats a vague or stuffed one every time.
+Google rewrites about 20% of title tags.
+If yours are regularly getting rewritten, they are misleading, too short, or do not match the page content.

 Content depth and topical coverage

+Google's Helpful Content updates have consistently rewarded pages that thoroughly cover a topic.
 Comprehensive does not mean long for the sake of it.
 It means actually answering the questions a searcher has, including the follow-up questions.
-A 600-word page that answers everything the searcher needs beats a 3,000-word page padded with filler.

 Internal linking

 Internal links are one of the most underused ranking tools in on-page SEO.
 They pass authority between pages, help Google understand your site structure, and signal topical relationships between content.
-A page buried three clicks deep from the homepage with no internal links pointing to it will struggle to rank even if the content is excellent.

 Heading structure